belighted/ubuntu-belighted/README.md

 * install the git package on your computer;
 * clone this repository to the ~/.scripts folder on your computer;
 * run the main.sh script:
-- - Install a few packages (see table below);
+- - install a few packages (see table below);
+- - configure the office printer (run the configuration script, you have to set inputs manually.
+Refer to the [Printer](https://www.notion.so/belighted/Printer-4953222ec7d54ddcb8617b4af0ec8915) Notion Page);
-- - Install zsh;
+- - install zsh;
-- - Install and configure Oh My Zsh (plugins, aliases, theme);
+- - install and configure Oh My Zsh (plugins, aliases, theme);
-- - Configure aliases for Zsh;
+- - configure aliases for Zsh;
-- - Install GNOME extensions;
+- - install GNOME extensions;
-- - Install nodejs, ruby, python and postgres through ASDF;
+- - install nodejs, ruby, python and postgres through ASDF;

 |   Package     |   description     |
 |   -------     |   -----------     |